We love our dogs, and we love to share our food with them as a special treat.

-Nuts are very high in fat and so all “safe nuts” should be fed in strict moderation without exception.
+Nuts are very high in fat, so all “safe nuts” should be fed in strict moderation without exception.

-Old nuts can contain mold which can cause a variety of problems including seizures, neurological distress and liver problems for dogs.
+Old nuts can contain mold, which can cause various problems, including seizures, neurological distress, and liver problems for dogs.

 19. Milk & Dairy

-Milk, for instance, has 11 grams of lactose per cup; cottage cheese has 6 grams per cup, and American cheese only has 1 gram per ounce.
-So, depending on the food, it may be OK to offer low-lactose, or lactose-free products to your dog.
+Milk, for instance, has 11 grams of lactose per cup, cottage cheese has 6 grams per cup, and American cheese only has 1 gram per ounce.

 If you see your dog eat wild mushrooms, contact your veterinarian immediately and take a mushroom with you for identification.